AndreNarvell/OnlyDevs/README.md

 # OnlyDevs

+🎓 Fully functional marketplace for online courses
+📽 Courses in video and text format
+🎨 Great user experience
+❤ Save courses as favorites

 ## Description

 This project aims to create a platform that allows users to browse, purchase, and access a variety of educational courses in both video and text formats.
 The courses can be taught by anyone, and we will not set limitations on the subject.
 The platform will feature a user-friendly interface and will potentially offer various features such as course recommendations and progress tracking.